alecmaly/blog/_posts/2022/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection.md

 ### Dumping data to .csv.

-I've written a quick and dirty PowerShell script to dump this data to a .csv so I can sort/filter in Excel:
+I've written a quick and dirty PowerShell script to dump this data to a .csv so I can sort/filter in Excel:<br>
-<a href='https://github.com/alecmaly/blog/blob/gh-pages/assets/posts/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection/dump_hackerone_reports.ps1' target="_blank">dump_hackerone_reports.ps1</a>
+<a href='https://github.com/alecmaly/blog/blob/gh-pages/assets/posts/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection/dump_hackerone_reports.ps1' target="_blank">dump_hackerone_reports.ps1</a> (HTML version: <a href='/assets/posts/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection/Hacktivity-Reports.html' target="_blank">Hacktivity-Reports.html</a>)

 It downloads HackerOne reports and drops a .csv file to the Downloads directory.